LONGTIME® Label – Transparency

 The LONGTIME® label is applicable to a very wide range of manufactured goods.
 However, most labelled products are electrical or electronic products, which necessarily generate environmental impacts during use.

 The LONGTIME® reference system deals extensively with this phase.
-Several criteria and sub-criteria are dedicated to it, in particular criterion PR.2.
-Energy and/or environmental performance.
-This criterion defines demanding energy consumption, input or emission thresholds, and always checks whether the manufacturer is effectively promoting the responsible use of its product.
+Several criteria and sub-criteria are dedicated to it, in particular the 4 criteria in the ‘Life cycle’ chapter.
+These criteria define thresholds and demanding practices and enable us to check whether the manufacturer encourages responsible use of its product.

 What is the LONGTIME® labeling system?

-The LONGTIME® environmental labelling system, its awarding and use, is based on a strict certification system via an independent, third-party inspection body.
+The LONGTIME® environmental labelling system, its attribution and use, is based on a strict certification system via an independent, third-party control body.
 The membership and labeling conditions are publicly accessible in their entirety via the “Conditions de labellisation” document, available on request by e-mail.

 The LONGTIME® label is open to all types of company, regardless of size or origin.

-The fees and cost of the labeling procedure have been designed to be incentive-based and non-discriminatory, so as not to exclude small and medium-sized businesses.
-Fees are calculated on the basis of sales of the labelled product(s), in proportion to company size and sales.
+The fees and the cost of the labelling procedure have been designed to be incentive-based and non-discriminatory, so as not to exclude small and medium-sized businesses.
+Fees are calculated on the basis of the turnover of the labelled product(s), ensuring proportionality with the size and turnover of companies.
 Over 70% of our customers are SMEs.

 To be eligible for a label certificate and use of the label, applicants must meet all the conditions for awarding the label.
 This includes the validation of all the criteria of the industry standard relating to products evaluated in “pass or fail” mode.
 This methodology makes it possible to guarantee that, with regard to the environmental aspects that are the subject of the label claim, the labeled product performs significantly better than current practice for products in the product category concerned.